CedricDViou/cobalt2-compliance/README.md

 A single system is needed in the offered configuration, with Linux (and drivers) installed.
 Some basic HPC tuning of the OS could be required to show the hardware capabilities and thus to reach compliance.
-A connection between the two required InfiniBand cards must be present.
+Connections between all its InfiniBand ports must be provided.

 Furthermore, an additional system with sufficient capacity and connectivity to send 9 Gbit/s to any 10GbE port on the offered system is required.